msk-access/py-gbcms/docs/quick-start.md

 - Reference FASTA with index (.fai)
 - Variants file (VCF or MAF)

-See [Installation Guide](INSTALLATION.md) for detailed setup instructions.
+Install via `pip install py-gbcms` or see the project README for detailed setup instructions.

 ## Basic Usage